alanng10/class-lang/Doc/Article/Word/a.md

 Word "case" has meaning that is one of discrete choices.

+Word "compute" has meaning that is process info.

 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.